 - The Graduate School is pleased to announce these awards in recognition of the quality of theses and dissertations that our graduate students are producing.
 As our guide for the criteria and nomination cycle, we have adopted the Council of Graduate Schools (CGS) outstanding dissertation award model.
 Our awards are monetary and the applicable dissertation award winner will also be nominated to CGS/ProQuest as part of their annual competition to recognize an outstanding dissertation representing original work that makes an unusually significant contribution to the discipline being considered that year.
 Awards will be given annually according to the research topic.
 During the during the odd years, biological life sciences and humanities/fine arts will be awarded; even years, social sciences, mathematics, physical sciences, and engineering will be awarded.
-The next nomination cycle will open on April 9, 2019 and the deadline is May 15, 2019.
+The nomination cycle is currently open with a deadline of May 22, 2019.

 For More Info & Nomination Form, please click here

 These awards are designed to recognize and reward outstanding excellence and reseach of graduate students and faculty.

 AddressAdministration Building 328, Texas Tech University, 2500 Broadway, Lubbock, TX 79409